Bloating, Flatulence & Gassiness: The Causes and 4-Step Anti-Gas Relief Plan

 of great nutrients that your body needs.

-Step One: Drop the Fork and Nix the Soda
+Step 1 - Drop the Fork and Nix the Soda

 First, realize that digestion begins in the mouth.
 There are digestive enzymes that